 - young parent’s personal details

-The young parent must report all change of circumstances through the SBSS portal.
+The young parent must initiate all change of circumstances by reporting them through the SBSS portal.
 The SBSS will then contact the education institution and childcare provider if needed.

 The SBSS can pay a summer retainer to enable the childcare place to remain open over the summer holiday if:

 - the study lasts for more than one academic year

 - the young parent is progressing onto a further study programme

 - the young parent is progressing onto University

 To be eligible for a summer retainer in 2018 the young parent must: